Religious Freedom In India Takes 'Drastic Turn Downward,' U.S. Commission Says

 At that event, Trump said the U.S. and Indian militaries work together to oppose "radical Islamic terrorism."
 During a trip to India in February, Trump said he had asked Modi about his commitment to religious freedom but declined to elaborate on the conversation, saying he wanted to "leave that to India."
 Trump insisted that Modi "wants people to have religious freedom and very strongly."

-During the Trump visit, mobs attacked Muslim neighborhoods in Deli, with police reportedly standing by or even directly participating in the violence, a development highlighted in the USCIRF report.
+During the Trump visit, mobs attacked Muslim neighborhoods in New Delhi, with police reportedly standing by or even directly participating in the violence, a development highlighted in the USCIRF report.

 Commission member Gary Bauer, a Trump appointee, dissented from the USCIRF conclusion on India, saying it placed the country "in a gallery of rogue nations in which it does not belong" and cited the country's status as "our ally."
 Another member, Tenzin Dorjee, appointed to the commission by House Speaker Nancy Pelosi, also dissented, saying that as a Tibetan refugee who lived in India for years, he and his fellow Buddhists "enjoyed complete religious freedom."